This post on postpartum hemorrhage treatment was updated in 2019. You can find the updated approach to postpartum hemorrhage here.

 It has been a busy day in your emergency department.
 The precipitous delivery that occurred at triage was complicated by shoulder dystocia.
 Luckily you had some help, and one of your colleagues is managing the neonatal resuscitation.
 Nurses are starting to congratulate mom and pat you on the back, when a senior nurse points out that the patient looks pretty pale.
-You glance at the monitor and notice a heart rate of 145 and only then do you notice that she is bleeding… a lot… we need an approach to postpartum hemorrhage.
+You glance at the monitor and notice a heart rate of 145 and only then do you notice that she is bleeding… a lot… we need an approach to the treatment of postpartum hemorrhage.

 Call for help: Obstetrics should be involved ASAP.